 Instructions

 - Mix all of the brine ingredients in a large bowl.
+No need to heat it up before pouring.

-- Add the turkey breast to a large container (I used a large soup pot) or you might even use a bucket.
+- Add the turkey breast to a large container (I used a large stock pot) or you might even use a bucket.
 Pour the brining mixture over top.
 You may have to double the brine to cover you turkey.
 If so you can just mix a second batch of water, brown sugar, salt and garlic.

 - Cover with plastic wrap and refrigerate over night.
 Take out and pat dry using paper towels.